Constantin Gane: Communist repression and death

-In early 1944, Gane was putting out the specialized magazine Arhiva Genealogică Română, which he described as the continuation of works undertaken by Sever Zotta.
-Shortly after Romania proclaimed an armistice with Soviet Russia, he was again arrested, then sent to a concentration camp in Caracal, sharing his cell with Panaitescu and the missionary priest Ilarion Felea.
-According to Felea, the conditions were generally harsh, and food was scarce.
-In 1946, a number of his books were formally banned through an order issued by Propaganda Minister Petre Constantinescu-Iași.
-Gane was released from camp by 1948, but singled out for repression by the communist regime.
-Agents of the Securitate identified him as a figure on the far-right of anti-communist resistance, reporting that Gane was acting as an adviser to Nicolae Petrașcu.
+The deteriorating political climate also caused Arhiva Genealogică Română to be shut down after only one issue.
+In 1946, a number of Gane's books were formally banned through an order issued by Propaganda Minister Petre Constantinescu-Iași.
+Rădăcini was approved for publishing in 1947, and remains his final work.
+He was released from camp by 1948, but singled out for repression by the communist regime.
+Agents of the Securitate identified him as a figure on the far-right of anti-communist resistance, reporting that Gane was acting as an adviser to Petrașcu.
 Gane was re-arrested in December 1948, as part of a clampdown, and sentenced in 1949.
-He was dispatched to Aiud prison in Cluj Region, where he was subjected to mistreatment and pushed to exhaustion.
+He was dispatched to Aiud Prison in Cluj Region, where he was subjected to mistreatment and pushed to exhaustion.
 Though he reportedly maintained his humor and was physically strong, his refusal to undergo re-education made him a target for special abuse: he was sent into solitary confinement in an unheated cell, and made to stand on his feet throughout the working day.
-He complained of exhaustion and told his jailer that he was on the brink of dying; they ultimately released him after other prisoners proceeded to bang on their cell doors and demand that Gane be released.
+He complained of exhaustion and told his jailer that he was on the brink of dying; they ultimately released him after other prisoners proceeded to bang on their cell doors and demand that Gane be spared.
 The Securitate promised him treatment for his medical conditions, if he agreed to write articles praising the regime—something which Gane refused to do.

-While he was still recovering in 1962, the authorities reportedly issued papers allowing his release from prison.
-Gane died in that facility before this could happen, and was buried in an unmarked grave.
+While the genealogist was still recovering in 1962, the authorities reportedly issued papers allowing his release from prison.
+Gane died in Aiud before this could happen, and was buried in an unmarked grave.
 His death is commonly believed to have occurred in April 1962, but the Gane family records the date as May 13.
 In 1969, a relative liberalization allowed mentions of the deceased writer, and his nephew, Gheorghe Gane, Jr (1925–2008), published a brief bio in Clopotul of Botoșani.
 He also kept his uncle's genealogical archive in a Bucharest garage, before emigrating to West Germany; some of these papers were then preserved by genealogist and family friend Ștefan C. Gorovei.
+Nephew Ștefan Radu also emigrated in 1974, spending the 1980s as a prominent critic of urban planning in Communist Romania.

 Trecute vieți de doamne și domnițe was reissued by Editura Junimea in 1971–1973, albeit touched by communist censorship.
-Such treatment was ended by the Romanian Revolution of 1989, which allowed Gane's work to be revisited.
+He was still offered praise in some contexts, including by Luceafărul journalist Artur Silvestri, who wrote that Gane and his contemporary Radu Rosetti had retold historical events with an "outstanding epic vein."
+Historian George Potra observed in 1980 that Gane had not been mentioned in reference works, despite being a "valuable author".
+In 1985, journalist Vartan Arachelian, in his book about the intertwined destinies of World War I, gave a positive coverage of Gane's military service, depicted as a feat of outstanding patriotism.
+Selectivity of coverage was only ended by the Romanian Revolution of 1989, which allowed Gane's work to be fully revisited.
 A Constantin Gane Street was consecrated in Botoșani, while, in 2006, Amărâte și vesele vieți went through a reprint at Gheorghe Marin Speteanu publishers of Bucharest.
 Although this was largely a Speteanu family project, and therefore "not first-rate", Rădulescu expressed hopes that it would resurrect interest in Gane's work.
 Nevertheless, as Gorovei argues, by 2011 Gane was still "entirely outside the scope of public attention."
 Humanitas published an unabridged edition of Trecute vieți in 2014.
 This was followed in 2016 by a reprint of Amărâte și vesele vieți, at Editura Corint.